microsoft/Phi-3CookBook/md/05.Evaluation/AzureAIStudio.md

 ## Viewing Results

 After running the evaluation, log, view, and analyze detailed evaluation metrics in Azure AI Studio.
-Gain insights into your application’s capabilities and limitations.
+Gain insights into your application's capabilities and limitations.